Most cat owners are familiar with the cat’s vocal communication, such as purring, hissing, and meowing.

 Acute renal kidney failure occurs for some days or weeks, while chronic kidney failure occurs for several months or even years.

-Apart from urinating while shaking the tail, a cat with kidney failure can also exhibit weight loss, bad breath, vomiting, and excess thirst.
+A cat with kidney failure may not only urinate while shaking its tail, but also experience weight loss, bad breath, vomiting, and excessive thirst.

-The pancreas is made up of two different types of cells.
-The beta cells produce the hormone insulin, while the other cells produce enzymes needed for digestion.
+The beta cells produce the hormone insulin, while the other cells produce digestive enzymes.